ian-roundkicker/CpuSchedulingWinForms/readme.md

 A grahical user interface application with these components: CPU Simulator, QR code and Barcode Generator.
 This fork adds two new scheduling algorithms: Shortest Remaining Task First and Highest Response Ratio Next

+## How to install
+Install Visual Studio, open Visual Studio, click clone a repository, select this repository, then click "clone."

 ## Usage